FRANCIS GEORGE CURSHAM 1889–1918

 Died: 31st August 1918 as result of fatal road accident at Aldershot.
 A military funeral was held at Holme Pierrepont on 5th September 1918.

-Family living at Grove Avenue, Nottingham.
-Father Henry, district manager, Union Assurance Society, mother Frances née Rawson, sister Frances (b.1886) and brother Curzon (b.1887).
+Age 2 living at Grove Avenue, Nottingham with father Henry, district manager, Union Assurance Society, mother Frances née Rawson, sister Frances 5 and brother Curzon 3.
 They have a cook, a nurse and a domestic servant.

 He was an eleven year old pupil at an Ipswich grammar school run by a member of the family.
 His brother Curzon was also at the school.
 The brothers went on to Repton school, following in their father’s footsteps.
 Their parents had moved to The Firs, Holme Pierrepont by this time.